What is play

 Solitary constructive play

-Solitary constructive play is the movement of objects for the purpose of creating something or exploring.
-Examples include creating artwork, solving puzzles, and stacking up building blocks.
+Solitary constructive play primarily focuses on discovery and exploration.
+It involves moving things for the purposes of creating something or exploring.
+Examples include drawing, building a sandcastle, creating artwork, solving a puzzle, and stacking up building blocks.

 Solitary non-constructive play

-Non-constructive solitary play involves repeated or random movements and can be done with an object such as bouncing a ball off the wall.
+Non-constructive solitary play involves repeated or random body movements and can be done together with objects, such as bouncing a ball off the wall.

-Observing others’ activities without participating is called on-looking play.
-Such behavior shows a lack of interaction with the physical and social environment.
+Observing others’ play activities without participating is called on-looking play.
+The child is a spectator.
+Although the child may show curiosity, such behavior is passive and lacks interaction with the physical and social environment.